matfitchell/dubiousdatabase/README.md

 - Used Material UI for the reusable components in the front-end.
 - Helped out with testing/implementing each backend endpoint.
 - Implemented the endpoint to initialize certain database tables and populate them with test data.
-- Implemented endpoints to get, purchase, and search items.
+- Implemented endpoints to get, purchase, and search items not inserted by user.
 - Implemented endpoints to get all users and get favorited sellers.

 Jonathan N